Nextiva Review (Updated for 2026)

 Nextiva VoIP Phone Services: The Good

-Streamlined implementation: Small, simple configurations can be up and running in minutes.
+Streamlined implementation: Small, simple configurations can be up and running quickly.
 Among comparable systems, Nextiva is one of the easier platforms to deploy.

-Free local or toll-free numbers: Every plan includes one complimentary local or toll-free number.
-You can port existing numbers or purchase extras as needed.
+Free local or toll-free numbers: Many small-business packages include a local or toll-free number.
+You can port existing numbers or add extras as needed.

-Generous texting: Plans include monthly SMS/MMS allowances (with higher tiers offering more).
-You can add team-based texting so customers can text a single business number and anyone on your team can jump in to help.
+Generous texting: Texting is available across the lineup, with allowances and advanced capabilities varying by tier and add-ons.
+You can also enable shared/team texting so customers can text one business number and anyone on your team can jump in to help.

 Lightweight call routing: Multi-level auto attendants and ring groups route calls to the right department/person and help reduce voicemail.
 These features are great for small teams that arenโ€™t ready for full contact-center software.

-Call recording: Available on higher tiers (not just the very top plan), along with SSO and premium CRM integrations.
+Call recording: Available on higher tiers, along with SSO and deeper CRM integrations.

 Volume and term discounts: Pricing improves with longer terms and larger user counts, which helps as you scale.